michael-wall/site-scraper/README.md

 ```
 Output location: /mnt/persistent-storage/siteExport_1726490121400
 ```
-- The file name will be based on the Page Friendly URL with / characters replaced with _.
+- The HTML file name will be based on the Page Friendly URL with / characters replaced with _.
 For example Page Friendly URL /mw/test/page-1 will be stored as _mw_test_page-1.html
 - On Liferay PaaS the output is written to the Liferay service and are accessible with the Liferay service shell.
 Depending on the outputBaseFolder the folder may not be persistent. /mnt/persistent-storage/ is persistent.

 **Downloading Output in Liferay PaaS**